Qerope/seg2505-tutorial5/README.md

 This repository contains the work completed for **SEG2505-Tutorial5**, where we focused on testing Android applications using **JUnit** and **Espresso**.
 We wrote unit tests to validate user input and UI tests to ensure proper error messages are displayed when invalid values are entered in a login form.

 Please reach out if you have any questions or need further clarification on any part of the tutorial or tests.

----

-**Note**: The repository is configured to be accessible to teaching assistants for review.
-Make sure to follow the submission guidelines outlined in the course materials.